thehighnibble/thehighnibble.github.io/docs/vt132/operation/vt100/operator/setup-d/README.md

 - a standard 7-bit ASCII character set
 - an extended 8-bit ASCII character set including accented characters, currency symbols, and other character glyphs missing from 7-bit ASCII
-- (and is the ancestor of the ISO 8859-1 'Latin 1' codepage)
+- (and is the ancestor of the ISO-8859-1 'Latin 1' codepage)
 - a full MCS 8-bit character set available to all applications that are 8-bit clean

 ## DEC National Replacement Character Set (NRCS 7-bit) Support